Huskyeder/stackato-doc/user/reference/client-ref.rst

 	    The once-off organization to use for the current operation.
 	    This is a Stackato 3 option.

+        --password

+		    The password to use for access to the broker.

         --space

 	    The once-off space to use for the current operation, specified